 After all, unless you have anything new to offer, what’s the point in leading a company?

 When looking at the range of different ways in which Apple has revolutionised the technological industry, one thing becomes clear.
-Without Steve Jobs, few of these great achievements would have been possible.
+Without Steve Jobs and his ability to create a culture of innovation, few of these great achievements would have been possible.

 From his willingness to think outside of the box to his deep passion for his company, few CEOs can compare to the technological maverick that was Jobs.
 Through his efforts and teachings, we can all learn an incredible amount about innovation from the very man that transformed the entire landscape of digital technology.